Joaalslie/bayes_classifier/README.md

 # Bayes Classifier
-This repositoy contains the implementation of a Bayes Classifier, written from scratch. </br>
+This repositoy contains the implementation of a Bayes Classifier, written from scratch with Numpy. </br>
-Show how computational programming task (such as ml algorithms) can be implemented with an understandable, documented and user-friendly structure, ending up with a sort of API that's easy to maintain, and easy to use.
+The goal of this small project was to write a simple ml algorithm with an understandable, documented and user-friendly structure.

 ## Distribution package:
 #### Single-variate distributions: